selfrecc/dkimpy-milter/README.md

 public key record to be published DNS (.dns suffix).
 Ed25519 keys do not have variable bit lengths.

+### COMPLEX SIGNING CONFIGURATIONS

+The KeyTable, KeyTableEd25519, and SigningTable are used to define signing instructions to the filter where use of Domain, Selector and KeyFile together are insufficient.

+First, select the type of database you will use for each.
+They need not be the same.
+The "DATA SETS" portion of the dkimpy-milter(8) man page describes the possibilities and how they are formatted.
+Then, construct those databases.

+Let's suppose you want to sign for two domains, example.com and example.net.
+Within example.com, you want to sign for user "president" differently than everyone else.
+Let's say further that you want to use a flat text file.

+You've generated private key files for each of these and stored them in the directory /usr/local/etc/dkim/keys as files "president", "excom" and "exnet", with the obvious intents.
+You want to use selectors "foo", "bar" and "baz" for those, respectively.
+The signing domains match the senders (i.e. the signatures for example.com's stuff will be held by example.com, and example.net likewise).

+First, write the KeyTable.
+This is a list of the keys you intend to use, and you just assign arbitrary names to them.
+So as a flat file, the KeyTable for the above might look like this:

+	preskey	example.com:foo:/usr/local/etc/dkim/keys/president
+	comkey	example.com:bar:/usr/local/etc/dkim/keys/excom
+	netkey	example.net:baz:/usr/local/etc/dkim/keys/exnet

+If also signing with ed25519, specify a KeyTableEd25519 pointing to the keys needed for ed25519.
+Both KeyTable and KeyTableEd25519 are evaluated if there is a SigningTable (see below).

+Per the documentation, multi-field data sets that are made of flat files have the fields separated by colons, but the key and value(s) are separated by whitespace.

+So now we've named each key file, and specified with which selector and domain each will be used, and then given each of those groupings a name.
+This is your KeyTable.
+Let's say you put it in /usr/local/etc/dkim/keytable.

+Next, write the SigningTable.
+This maps senders (by default, taken from the
+From: header field of a message passing through the filter) to which keys will be used to sign their mail.
+Wildcards are allowed.
+So to do what was described above, we write it as follows:

+	president@example.com	preskey
+	*@example.com		comkey
+	*@example.net		netkey

+Since we want to use wildcards, we can't actually use a regular flat file.
+Wildcards require a regular expression file, or "refile".
+The above is valid format for one of those.
+Let's say you put this in /usr/local/etc/dkim/signingtable.

+Finally, tell the filter that it should use these files by adding this to your configuration file:

+	KeyTable	/usr/local/etc/dkim/keytable
+	SigningTable	refile:/usr/local/etc/dkim/signingtable

+You could put "file:" in front of the filename for the KeyTable just to be precise, but "file:" is assumed if the value starts with a "/".

+Note: Unlike opendkim, dkimpy-milter will check for "\*" in the signing table regardless of if refile is specified or not.
+Use of refile is supported for compatibility with configurations initially developed for use with opendkim.

 ## MTA INTEGRATION

 Both a systemd unit file and a sysv init file are provided.
 Both make